CHT2531/script-loading/README.md

 npm install webpack@v1.13 -g
 ```

-We have to use Version 1 because of the node version installed at the university
+We have to use Version 1 because of the node version installed at the university.
+If you are doing this at home, its better to use version 2.

 ##Re-writing the modules to use a CommonJS style
-* Re-write filmModel.js and filmSearchApp.js so that they use the CommonJS style of module definition (https://webpack.github.io/docs/commonjs.html).
+* Re-write *filmModel.js* and *filmSearchApp.js* so that they use the CommonJS style of module definition (https://webpack.github.io/docs/commonjs.html).

 Here's filmModel.js
 ```